dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Skills do not Matter

+This one is based on experiences of some members and has to do not with evaluating the skills of the candidate or their trajectory, but more on if their personality norms are fitting the ones of the team on which they are about to join.
+One of us got interviewed for a firm that was building products for dog owners with a big part of the interview being his relationship with man's best friend.

+---

 Jason: Another red flag which I have encountered and want your opinion is when you go to interviews and they say to you that they do not hire based on skills